 If your home is in a flood-prone area, you’ll also need to prepare an evacuation plan and of course, a backup route.
 You also have to make sure that all of your family members are familiar with the evacuation route and plan.

 Check the route that still works if your area is prone to flooding or seasonal storms.
-You might want to conduct a drill with your family so they will know what to do when there’s flood.
+You might want to conduct a drill with your family so they will know what to do when there’s a flood.
 Do not forget your emergency supply kit.
 Be sure that it’s accessible in case you need to leave home quickly.

 Do not set communication aside as it’s important at this stage.
-Talk to your community association so people in your neighborhood will also have an idea about the importance of evacuation preparation and plan.
-You can also send residents information like emergency contacts and evacuation route.
+Talk to your community association so people in your neighborhood will also have an idea about the importance of evacuation preparation and planning.
+You can also send residents information like emergency contacts and evacuation routes.
 Some of them do not have an idea how to submit insurance claims so this can be a starting point for them.

 You’re no mutant to swim in six-inch deep water, especially if it’s rapidly running.
 You’ll end up being washed away by water in seconds.
 The water can even carry away a full-sized SUV so never underestimate the forces of nature.